 Under authority granted by 24 V.S.A.
 Chapter 117, the Town of Essex adopts this Wireless Telecommunication Facility Zoning Bylaw.

-Pursuant to 24 V.S.A. § 4414(12), the Planning Commission shall have the authority to regulate construction, alteration, and development, decommissioning and dismantling of Wireless Telecommunication Facilities in the Town of Essex.
+Pursuant to 24 V.S.A. § 4414(12), the DRB shall have the authority to regulate construction, alteration, and development, decommissioning and dismantling of Wireless Telecommunication Facilities in the Town of Essex.

 Purpose: The purpose of this bylaw is to promote the public health, safety, welfare, and convenience of the residents of the Town of Essex, while accommodating the telecommunication needs of the Town’s residents.